zluo16/object-relations-assessment-final-web-051517/README.md

 We've provided you with a console that you can use to test your code.
 To enter a console session, run `ruby tools/console.rb`.
 You'll be able to test out the methods that you write here.

 **To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb`  file.
 Please don't submit the lab until we give you the signal.

 ## Deliverables

-Build the following methods on the customer class
+Build the following methods on the viewer class
-+ Customer.all
++ Viewer.all
-  + should return all of the customers
+  + should return all of the viewers
-+ Customer.find_by_name(name)
++ Viewer.find_by_name(name)
   + given a string of a full name, returns the first customer whose full name matches
-+ Customer.find_all_by_first_name(name)
++ Viewer.find_all_by_first_name(name)
   + given a string of a first name, returns an array containing all customers with that first name
-+ Customer.all_names
++ Viewer.all_names
-  + should return an array of all of the customer full names
+  + should return an array of all of the viewer full names
-+ Customer#add_review
++ Viewer#create_rating
-  + given some content and a restaurant, creates a new review and associates it with that customer and that restaurant
+  + given a score and a movie, creates a new Rating and associates it with that viewer and that movie

-Build out the following methods on the Review class
+Build out the following methods on the Rating class

-+ Review.all
++ Rating.all
-  + returns all of the reviews
+  + returns all of the ratings
-+ Review#customer
++ Rating#viewer
-  + returns the customer for that given review
+  + returns the viewer for that given rating
-+ Review#restaurant
++ Rating#movie
-  + returns the restaurant for that given review
+  + returns the movie for that given rating

-Build out the following methods on the restaurant class
+Build out the following methods on the movie class

-+ Restaurant.all
++ Movie.all
-  + returns an array of all restaurants
+  + returns an array of all movies
-+ Restaurant.find_by_name(name)
++ Movie.find_by_title(title)
-  + given a string of restaurant name, returns the first restaurant that matches
+  + given a string of movie title, returns the first movie that matches
-+ Restaurant#reviews
++ Movie#ratings
-  + returns an array of all reviews for that restaurant
+  + returns an array of all ratings for that movie
-+ Restaurant#customers
++ Movie#viewers
-  + should return all of the customers who have written reviews of that restaurant.
+  + should return all of the customers who have left ratings for that movie.